djha-skin/nrdl/README.md

 the file.
 It provides a single symbol type, corresponding to atomic strings commonly found in data within the Lisp family.
 It also respects the design trade-off that JSON made to just specify "numbers" and have the target language figure out what that means.
+In doing these things, NRDL aims to be useful within the context of as many programming languages as possible, with special attention paid to the functional and Lisp languages.

 ## How to Contribute